Bodo tribe is considered as the earliest immigrants in Assam

 `.
 Also there are various religious practices and beliefs have been adapted by all the Bodo tribal people over the years.
-However, in the contemporary period, these Bodo tribes have undertaken the diverse practices like Bathouism, Hinduism
+However, in the contemporary period, these Bodo tribes have undertaken the diverse practices like Bathouism, Hinduism and Christianity

 .
-To be precise, Bathouism is a special type of worship of progenitors, better known as Obonglaoree.
+To be precise, Bathouism is a special type of worship of progenitors, better known as `Obonglaoree`.

-Dresses of the Bodo tribal community is quite exquisite, thereby, exhilarating the beauty and glamour of females to a wide extent.
-The conventional dress of a Bodo female is popularly called Dokna, which these Bodo women knit themselves.
-Shawls also are in fashion of the Bodo tribal community.
+Dresses of the Bodo tribal community are quite exquisite, thereby exhilarating the beauty and glamour of females to a large extent.
+The conventional dress of a Bodo female is popularly called `Dokna`, which these Bodo women knit themselves.
+Shawl

 Occupation of Bodo Tribe

 Over the years following the traditions and culture of some of the other tribal communities of the whole of the Indian subcontinent, these Bodo tribes too have taken up several occupations.
 In the early years, this Bodo tribal community has practiced of all types of cultivation and farming.
-Rice
+Rice farming, tea

 plantation, pig and poultry farming, and silkworm rearing are quite significant amongst them.
 Moreover, the Bodos are excellent bamboo

 craftsman and the Bodo tribal community has also developed craftsmanship in creating several products from things like bamboo.
 Weaving is also a popular occupation of the Bodo tribes.
 All the exquisite products that these Bodo tribes have created over the years have been the main force of enabling the Bodo tribal community to reach to its zenith.
 Several Bodo families rear silkworms.
 Amongst the Bodo tribal females, weaving has gained fame and popularity.
-Since a very early age, these Bodo girls learn the art of weaving, and thus loom is an inseparably thing in the courtyard of a Bodo house.
+Since a very early age, these Bodo girls learn the art of weaving, and thus loom is an inseparable object in the courtyard of a Bodo house.

 Further, some interesting points have been inferred by the anthropologists, which have carried on surveys on their lives.
 This Bodo tribal community speaks the language, having the same name.
-In the Bodo Language Ba means five and thou means deep.
+In the Bodo Language `Ba` means five and `thou` means deep.
 Bodo tribe represents one of the largest of 18 ethnic sub-groups of Kacharis group.